dtrbinh/basic_calculator/README.md

 # basic_calculator
-I'm learning HTML, CSS, JavaScipt and this is my fist project!
+I'm learning HTML, CSS, JavaScipt and this is my first project!
 Thanks <3